chinjouli/mysite/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-# role: Professor of Artificial Intelligence
+role: Fourth-year student in NTU CSIE

 # Organizations/Affiliations to show in About widget
 organizations: